Automattic/jetpack/to-test.md

 With Jetpack 5.8 we introduced an issue that would appear sometimes when attempting to connect a site after clicking the banner for Jetpack in the WordPress Dashboard.

 * Start with a brand new site, with Jetpack active but not connected.
-* visit WordPress' Dashboard and click the Set up Jetpack button.
+* Visit the WordPress Dashboard and click the Set up Jetpack button.
 * Expect to be redirected to Calypso.
 Then click the Back button to get to the WordPress dashboard again.
 * Click the Set Up Jetpack button.
 * Expect to be redirected to Calypso.